Finder (software): macOS

 The modern Finder uses macOS graphics APIs to display previews of a range of files, such as images, applications and PDF files.
 The Quick Look feature allows users to quickly examine documents and images in more detail from the finder by pressing the space bar without opening them in a separate application.
 The user can choose how to view files, with options such as large icons showing previews of files, a list with details such as date of last creation or modification, a Gallery View (replacing the previous Cover flow in macOS Mojave), and a "column view" influenced by macOS's direct ancestor NeXTSTEP.

-The modern Finder displays some aspects of the file system outside its windows.
+Finder shows certain aspects of the file system outside its windows.
 Mounted external volumes and disk image files can be displayed on the desktop.
-There is a trash can on the Dock in macOS, to which files can be dragged to mark them for deletion, and to which drives can be dragged for ejection.
-When a volume icon is being dragged, the Trash icon in the Dock changes to an eject icon in order to indicate this functionality.
+There is a trash can on the Dock, to which files can be dragged to mark them for deletion, and to which drives can be dragged for ejection.
+When a volume icon is being dragged, the Trash icon in the Dock changes to an eject icon to indicate this functionality.
 Finder can record files to optical media on the sidebar.